ljjTYJR/PapersReading/Soft-Assignment.md

   > [[pdf]](./papers/Danelljan_A_Probabilistic_Framework_CVPR_2016_paper.pdf)

   - Summary
-    - Incorporating the colour information for each spatial GMM component in the E-M framework.
-The colour information serves as an independent conditional probability.
+    - The paper proposes to incorporate color information into the registration.
+The MLE is now converted to joint probability: $p(V,Y)$, where $V$ is the spatial variables, and $Y$ is the feature space.
+To do so, **the first way** is to assume the feature probability is totally independent of spatial probability.
+Namely, $p(u,v) = p(u)p(v)$.

+      **The second way** is to use conditional probability, namely, feature probability relies on spatial information.
+The joint probability can be written as : $p(u,v) = p(u)p(v|u)$

+      **The third way** is to create a high-dimensional space, for example, a space of $R^3 \times \Omega$, (early fusion?), however, it will introduce a large computational cost.

+      **However,  the author did not provide experiments to verify the mentioned methods above.**

+    - Here, I want to summarize my understanding of E-M process: Given a model $M$, data $D$, we want to maximize the *MLE* of data with respect to model $M$ : $p(D|M)$.
+However, we do not know which component does the data belong to, so we introduce a latent variable : $Z$ to reveal which component does the data belong to.
+So, in fact, we estimate the *MLE* with the joint probability $p(D,Z) = p(z)p(d|z)$, where $p(z)$ is the prior probability.

+      If we want to use the E-M process, in E-step, we need to maximize the posterior probability; And in M-step, we use the posterior probability to maximize the cost function.

-    - The color serves as a feature, the point distribution is a joint distribution in with both spatial space and feature space. $f(x,y)$ conditioned by latent variabled $z$.
+    - The color serves as a feature, the point distribution is a joint distribution with both spatial space and feature space. $f(x,y)$ conditioned by latent variables $z$.

 - **DeepGMR: Learning Latent Gaussian Mixture Models for Registration** :heavy_check_mark: